attila-lendvai/gpg-keygen/README.md

 * generate and symmetrically encrypt a revocation certificate into the file <code>revocation-certificate-for-[keyid]-passphrase-protected.gpg</code>
 * (planned: support for [<code>ssss-split</code>](http://point-at-infinity.org/ssss/) to generate [secret sharing](http://en.wikipedia.org/wiki/Secret_sharing) to backup the master key and the revocation certificate in a distributed manner)

 Once the files have been generated you can import them into gpg homedir's (the default one is <code>~/.gnupg</code>).
-One should be on your regularly used computer(s), but it should only hold the secret parts of the subkeys and the public parts of all the keys (but not the secret part of the master signing key, which should be handled with more precautions):
+One should be on your regularly used computer(s), but it should only hold the secret parts of the subkeys and the public parts of all the keys (but not the secret part of the master signing key, which should be handled with more care):

         $ gpg --import secret-subkeys.gpg public-keys.gpg
         $ gpg --list-secret-keys